 Landing in a new city can be challenging for students (and parents).
 I've focused on Vanderbilt and Belmont but the information here is useful from students at any of our other nearby universities: Lipscomb, TSU, Fisk, Meharry, Trevecca, Watkins College of Art.
 (Photo credit: Vanderbilt.edu) Closest for basic student items Visit family-owned Hillsboro Hardware at...
 Continue Reading →

 Free music is everywhere in Nashville.
 Just drop in almost any honky tonk, bar or club.
 Even restaurants, hotel lobbies and the airport concourses are venues for live music.
-In addition to the daily offerings, here are some special summer concerts and family-friendly events to enjoy. (in photo above: Striking Matches) First, a little about...
+In addition to the daily offerings, here are some special summer (and fall) concerts and family-friendly events to enjoy.
+(Photo credit: Live on the Green) Click...
 Continue Reading →

 Nashville has many alternatives to country--rock, pop, EDM, Americana, metal and more.
 They just don't get as much publicity.
 Most venues survive by booking a variety of acts.
 Organized by location, here are some of the venues that have strong cred, are high profile or offer something a bit distinctive.
 (Photo credit: Will Trotman Band)...
 Continue Reading →

 I visited all the honky tonks and live music venues on Broadway to provide you profiles, tips and recommendations.
 For starters, there's no cover charge at honky tonks but the musicians survive on tips and most take requests.
 Most honky tonks are open to all ages until 6pm.
 Staying current is tough but I try to keep...
 Continue Reading →